Leave a comment. Please.Best guide for tankies

 Great and very useful guide!Need for tanks was always there, but it seems now at the start of WoD it's even greater.Ofc it is important to mention all the useful mechanics of tanking, but there is one aspect that hinders most players to choose tanking role.Tank must not only master his class and be comfortable in tanking role, but most important tank must be very familiar with the instances mechanics.
 This means you must do some sort of reading before entering new for you instance.This attitude of TL;DR is absolutely not working if you want to success as a tank.I have to admit, that it's only recently that i started to read on basically everything that have to do with game mechanics (yes lol even my passive abilities) and as a result - it feels that i becoming a better player.Also one important ability to be a good tank - is to have awereness of your surrondings and posision of your group, because many casual tanks confused about what tank means and push forward, leaving they group behind or in direct danger.
 Tank is not the same as locomotive ;)

 Great guide, thanks.
 It's time for me to get back to tanking I guess..

 Great guide.
 The only thing I would suggest adding is...How to Position MobsMake sure you position the boss so melee don't have to stand in the bad stuff in order to melee.

 I'm glad to see more competent tanking information being published by someone who know what they're talking about.The official warrior guide (which is linked in the article) is absolute garbage and needs to be re-written.
-In the meantime I've also written a more comprehensive guide until the official one can be updated.The Unofficial Protection Warrior Guide/the-unofficial-protection-warrior-guide
+In the meantime I've also written a more comprehensive guide until the official one can be updated.The Unofficial Protection Warrior Guide

 Why isn't 生存本能 mentioned in the Druid section?
 It is a baseline ability that you don't have to talent into, so I think it should be included.